12 Best Paintings at the Uffizi Gallery

 The art gallery houses one of the most important collections in the world, including works such as Botticelli's 'Primavera' and 'The Birth of Venus'.

 The Uffizi Gallery is a must-see.
-It is the most visited museum in Florence, as well as Italy in general, and houses some of the world's most important works of art such as Botticelli's 'Primavera' and 'The Birth of Venus', Raphael's 'Madonna of the Goldfinch', Michelangelo's 'Tondo Doni', Filippo Lippi's 'Madonna and Child with two Angels', Giotto's 'La Maestà di Ognissanti', Caravaggio's 'Bacchus' and Piero della Francesca's 'Portrait of the Dukes of Urbino', among others.
+It is the most visited museum in Florence, as well as in Italy in general, and houses some of the most important works of art in the world such as Botticelli's 'Primavera' and 'The Birth of Venus', Raphael's 'Madonna of the Goldfinch', Michelangelo's 'Tondo Doni', Filippo Lippi's 'Madonna and Child with two Angels', Giotto's 'La Maestà di Ognissanti', Caravaggio's 'Bacchus' and Piero della Francesca's 'Portrait of the Dukes of Urbino', among others.
 Do you want to know all the works you can see during your visit?
-Continue reading.
+Read on.

 'La Primavera' is one of Sandro Botticelli's masterpieces.
 It was painted between 1477 and 1482 at the height of the Italian Renaissance and is an allegory of spring.
 This work, which measures 2.03 x 3.14 meters, was commissioned by Lorenzo di Pierfrancesco de Medici.